department-of-veterans-affairs/lighthouse-charon/README.md

 }
 ```

+## Authorization status support

+Charon supports a special API for some authorization use cases.
+See [Authorization Status](authorization-status.md) for
+details.

 ## Testing considerations

 VistaLink EJB technology is very difficult to mock when compared to REST or SOAP or other HTTP-based communication.
 Mock